Manufacturing Traceability: Lot Tracking Guide

 Recall cost reduction

-Recall costs for companies with poor traceability run 70% higher per incident, adding $2 million to $7 million in additional expenses.
+If you can identify exactly which lots are affected, you pull only those lots.
+If you can't, you pull everything.
+Recall costs for companies with poor traceability run 70% higher per incident.
 That number alone justifies the investment for manufacturers in regulated industries.

 Customer requirements